 Description: Under this category a staff member engages in full-time graduate study during the regular school year (two semesters or three quarter per year).
-During the summer, a staff member with "full-time graduate study" status has a regular summer assignment just like any other staff member.
-In addition, a staff member with full-time studies must spend the equivalent of one day per week (eight hours in a 40 hour work week) in a way that advances the mission of the ministry to which they are assigned.
+During the summer, a staff member with "full-time graduate study" status has a regular summer assignment just like any other Campus Ministry staff.
+In addition, a staff member with full-time studies must spend the equivalent of one day per week (eight hours in a 40 hour work week) in a way that advances the mission of the Campus Ministry.
+(Because there are so many ways to pursue education in the context of ministry, full-time graduate study will be granted only when a compelling reasons exists to do so.)